What is USP?

 - Flexibility - USP is applicable to many different use cases or deployment scenarios, and able to be implemented by new and varied kinds of devices.

-- Standardization and ease of migration - USP meets the challenges of connected device (network gateways, whole-home and enterprise Wi-Fi, and IoT) management with an interoperable, non-proprietary standard, that easily evolves from existing TR-069 deployments.
+- Standardization and ease of migration - USP meets the challenges of connected device (network gateways, whole-home and enterprise Wi-Fi, and IoT) management and control with an interoperable, non-proprietary standard, that easily evolves from existing TR-069 deployments.

 - Security - USP is designed with application layer security, authentication, integrity, and privacy from the ground up.